 These systems are attractive because they integrate server, storage and networking hardware with virtualization software, creating a preconfigured, easy-to-deploy bundle.
 IT departments then simply drop the appliances onto their enterprise networks and load their applications onto them.
 Data center administrators spend little time configuring the devices, which has traditionally been a tedious and time-consuming process.

-"HCI enables corporate IT to deploy new systems in a cloud-like manner," said Stephanie Long, an analyst at Technology Business Research in Hampton, N.H.
+"HCI enables corporate IT to deploy systems in a cloud-like manner," said Stephanie Long, an analyst at Technology Business Research in Hampton, N.H.

 The economics of certain hyper-converged infrastructure use cases can be unattractive, however, particularly in scenarios where workloads rely heavily on one specific component.
-Big data is one area where hyper-converged infrastructure has not always been a good fit because these applications store oodles of data, and therefore need more storage than server processing power.
+Big data is one where hyper-converged infrastructure has not always been a good fit because these applications store oodles of data, and therefore need more storage than server processing power.